pdeitel/IntroToPython/README.md

 # IntroToPython
 This repository contains the source code and supporting files associated with our book:

+    <a href=https://amzn.to/2KfCptN>Intro to Python for Computer Science and Data Science:
+    Learning to Program with AI, Big Data and the Cloud.</a>

-    "Intro to Python for Computer Science and Data Science:
+![Cover image for Intro to Python for Computer Science and Data Science:
-    Learning to Program with AI, Big Data and the Cloud."
+    Learning to Program with AI, Big Data and the Cloud](./IntroToPythonCover.png)

 These files are Copyright 2020 by Pearson Education, Inc. All Rights Reserved.